Home

 Rhodes piano tuning

-Rhodes 73 Stage Piano The Rhodes Mark II Stage Piano, this is basically the same model as the Rhodes Mark One.
-What we call the MK3 action, all plastic hammers with neoprene tips & aluminium action frame.
+Rhodes 73 Stage Piano The Rhodes Mark II Stage Piano, this is basically similar to the Rhodes Mark One (not the Fender Rhodes Mark One).
+What we call the MK3 action, lighter all plastic hammers with neoprene tips, aluminium action frame, steel pinned wooden keybed.

-This 73, restored in our workshops, has a Pratt Read keyboard, with one piece key tops.
+This 73, restored in our workshops, has a Pratt Read keyboard, with one piece moulded key caps.

-The main differences are cosmetic, the harp cover is flat with ribs, in place of the popular 'round top'.
+The main differences between the Mark I & Mark II Stage models are cosmetic, the harp cover is flat with ribs, in place of the popular 'round top'.
 This enables another keyboard to be stacked on top, unfortunately this often results in unsightly scratches.
-If possible, choose one without these, unless it is otherwise in worse condition.
-It also has a large projecting lip above the control panel, part of the music rest.
+If possible, choose one without these, unless it is otherwise worse.
+Later versions have a large projecting top lip on the control panel, an improvement over using the keyboard as a holder for burning cigarettes.

 Rhodes Suitcase Piano repair

-Stereophonic tremolo is included, the makers call it 'Vibrato'.
-This switches the signal from one pair of speakers to the other in 'ping pong' manner, a surprisingly effective sound.
-Later versions use an updated pre-amplifier, with five pin coupling lead, integrated circuits & slide controls.
+Later (Mark II) versions use an 'updated' pre-amplifier, with five pin coupling lead, integrated circuits & slide controls.
 The tremolo is not as good, older models are more sought after.

 Over the years a number of devices have been made to add ping pong tremolo to the Stage models, some are good.
 Some effects units have an 'auto pan' feature, although similiar in principle, these do not sound the same.
 All is not lost however, see elsewhere on this site.